project-flexos/asplos22-ae/README.md

    make properclean
    ```

 **Note**: some experiments have a slightly different workflow.
+Figure 6 requires
+you to set `HOST_CORES` with a set of cores to be used for the experiment.
-Figure 8 is only
-a plot and requires some manual steps.
-Figure 11 requires a reboot of the
+Figure 8 is only a plot and requires some manual steps.
+Figure 11 requires a
-machine with different kernel parameters.
+reboot of the machine with different kernel parameters.
 Table 1 is manual.
-In all of these
+In
-cases, the local `README.md` provides appropriate explanations.
+all of these cases, the local `README.md` provides appropriate explanations.

 ## 5. Troubleshooting